bdgriffin/UNIX-Assignment/README.md

 ```
 986

-#By inspecting the files I learned:
+By inspecting the files I learned:
-#1.
-There is 2783 lines
+ 1. There is 2783 lines
-#2.
-There is 2744038 words and 11051939 bytes or characters
+ 2. There is 2744038 words and 11051939 bytes or characters
-#3.
-The file is 6.1M
+ 3. The file is 6.1M
-#4.
-There are 986 columns
+ 4. There are 986 columns

 ###Attributes of snp_position.txt